Ben Hayes

 Ben Joseph Hayes (born August 4, 1957) is a former relief pitcher who played for the Cincinnati Reds both in 1982 and 1983.

+In the 1970 Little League World Series, Hayes played for the Wiesbaden (Germany) team.

 After his playing career ended, Hayes earned a law degree from the University of Florida.
 Hayes currently practices law in Florida and serves as President of the New York–Penn League.